NelleV/SCCourses/2013-soton/reproducible_research.rst

 Experiments
 ------------

-- Record all operations you do, in order to make those operations transparents and reproducable.
+- Record all operations you do, in order to make those operations transparent and reproducible.
 - In practice, create a README, in which you store every command line you use
 - Better, create a makefile in which you store every command line you use.